Hayden White

-Hayden V. White (July 12, 1928 – March 5, 2018) was an American historian in the tradition of literary criticism, perhaps most famous for his work Metahistory: The Historical Imagination in Nineteenth-Century Europe (1973/2014).
+Hayden V. White (July 12, 1928 – March 5, 2018) was an American historian in the tradition of literary criticism.
+He wrote Metahistory: The Historical Imagination in Nineteenth-century Europe in 1973.

 Career

-White received his Bachelor of Arts degree from Wayne State University (1951) and his Master of Arts (1952) and Doctor of Philosophy (1955) degrees from the University of Michigan.
+White was born in Martin, Tennessee in 1928.
+He received his Bachelor of Arts degree from Wayne State University (1951) and his Master of Arts (1952) and Doctor of Philosophy (1955) degrees from the University of Michigan.
 While an undergraduate at Wayne State, White studied history under William J. Bossenbrook alongside then-classmate Arthur Danto.
+After completing his PhD, White taught at several universities, including Wayne State University, the University of Rochester, UCLA, and Wesleyan University.

+In 1978, White was hired to helm an avant-garde, interdisciplinary PhD program called History of Consciousness at the University of California, Santa Cruz.
+Although the program had been founded as a "board of study" in 1966, White was the first faculty member to receive a full-time appointment in the program.
+He built the program up through additional hires, including the hires of James Clifford, Donna Haraway, and others.